Mike Flynn (footballer): Stockport County

 Flynn's move to Edgeley Park started a ten-year spell with the club.
 He won the supporters' Player of the year award in the 1993–94 season.
 Flynn helped the club to the Second Division play-off final at Wembley where they lost to north west rivals Burnley.
 The following season saw Flynn given the captain's armband and in the 1996–97 season captained the side to promotion to the First Division (by then the second tier of English football) as well as to the semi-final of the League Cup, round four of the FA Cup and the Football League Trophy northern final.
 Flynn was an ever-present that season playing a total of 66 games.

 Flynn's performances had not gone unnoticed and when an £800,000 bid from Birmingham City was rejected by County in February 1999 Flynn was somewhat unhappy.
 He did though sort things out with County and later on in the year signed a new contract with the club.
 During the 2001–02 season County began to struggle and when manager Andy Kilner was sacked, it was thought that Flynn might be in the running for the job.
-It wasn't to be though as just before Christmas 2001 Carlton Palmer was given the job and Flynn was weeks later loaned out to Stoke City.
+It was not to be though as just before Christmas 2001 Carlton Palmer was given the job and Flynn was weeks later loaned out to Stoke City.
 In Flynn's two months at the Britannia Stadium he played thirteen games.
 Shortly after the loan was extended into a third month, Flynn left to join Steve Parkin's Barnsley of the First Division; Stockport gave him a free transfer and promised him a testimonial match, despite his having been with the club for less than the customary ten years.
 In all Flynn played 460 games for "the Hatters", scoring 19 goals.

 On 18 July 2014 Stockport held a testimonial for Mike Flynn at their home Edgeley Park the event was attended by over 30 Stockport legends including Kevin Francis, Andy Preece and many others.
 Flynn donated half the money made on the night back into the club.